U.S. flag

 OVC works to enhance the Nation’s capacity to assist crime victims and to provide leadership in changing attitudes, policies, and practices in ways that will promote justice and healing for all victims.

-OVC manages the largest amount of funding across the Federal Government dedicated to providing services to victims of labor and sex trafficking.
+OVC manages the largest amount of funding across the Federal Government dedicated to addressing the needs of survivors of labor and sex trafficking.
 OVC strengthens the victim service response to human trafficking through grant funding, training and technical assistance, and leadership in the field.

 Grants & Funding